ryouze/header-warden/README.md

 With this in mind, large files always appear at the end of the output as they take longer to process, while results for smaller files are displayed immediately.

+> [!TIP]
-**Note:** The `--no-multithreading` flag can be used to disable multithreading altogether, regardless of the number of files being processed.
+> The `--no-multithreading` flag can be used to disable multithreading altogether, regardless of the number of files being processed.

 ## Flags